davidfstr/hbencode/README.md

     * If it cannot be found, you will be prompted to input its location manually.
 2. hbencode will prompt you for a directory to save all output files.

+### Automatic Mode

+If the `--auto` option is specified, all other configuration options are detected automatically.

+The particular heuristic for how these options are computed may change in subsequent versions of hbencode without warning.
+At present the current heuristic is:

+* Use an output aspect ratio which is as close to the input aspect ratio as possible.
+* Use constant quality encoding.
+* Use the first Japanese audio track if there is one, or the first one otherwise.
+* Use the first Japanese subtitle track if there is one, or the first one otherwise.
+* If there is a subtitle track, burn it in to the video.

 ### Aspect Ratio

 The output width, height, and bitrate of the encoded video are determined by